-Includes cost of residential flats aggregating ₹ 1.87 crores (previous year ₹ 1.87 crores) for which legal formalities relating to transfer of title are pending.
+Includes cost of residential flats aggregating 7 1.87 crores (previous year 7 1.87 crores) for which legal formalities relating to transfer of title are pending.

-- Additions during the year includes ₹ 1.15 crores (previous year ₹ 6.85 crores) in respect of Scientific Research and Development Activites pertaining to Innovation Centre, as certified by the Management and accepted by the Auditors. - Gross book value and accumulated depreciation above include ₹ 0.37 crore (previous year ₹ 24.33 crores) and ₹ Nii (previous year ₹ 13.88 crores) respectively for assets held for sale.
-The assets held for sale have been valued at lower of carrying value or net realisable value.
-Accordingly ₹ Nii (previous year ₹ 10.08 crores) have been provided.
-3 - Capital work-in-progress above includes gross value of ₹ 48.62 crores (previous year ₹ Nij) of assets held for sale and an impairment of ₹ 34 crores (previous year ₹ Nij) have been provided during the year. - The figures in light print are for the previous year.
-2
+- been provided.
+4 - Capital work-in-progress above includes gross value of ₹ 48.62 crores (previous year ₹ Nil) of assets held for sale and an impairment of ₹ 34 crores (previous year ₹ Nil) have been provided during the year.
+5 - The figures in light print are for the previous year.